vladdsm/myblog_attempt/_posts/2017-11-01-works-public-key-cryptography-R.md

 ---
 priority: 0.6
-title: Keep your Secrets under Control
+title: Cryptography is more fun with R!
-excerpt: Using Public Key Cryptography in R Statistical Software
+excerpt: Learn and use Public Key Cryptography with R Statistical Software
 author: vladdsm
 categories: works
 background-image: Course_1387910_Revision_0_Designer_Sofía.png